AnjaKroon/MiniGPT/README.md

 This project contains the development and training of a MiniGPT model, a compact version of the Generative Pretrained Transformer designed to operate within resource-constrained environments.
 The MiniGPT model is capable of generating textual responses based on previously seen text, equivalent to input from the `input.txt` file.

 ## Project Structure

-- `Spellchecker.py`: Implements a spell checking utility that identifies misspelled words in a text file and calculates the percentage of correctly spelled words.
+- `FinalModelCorrect.ipynb`: Contains the MiniGPT model, which focuses on training a machine learning model for text generation, learning from input text to generate contextually relevant and stylistically similar outputs.
-- `FinalModelCorrect.py`: Contains the MiniGPT model, which focuses on training a machine learning model for text generation, learning from input text to generate contextually relevant and stylistically similar outputs.
+- `Spellchecker.ipynb`: Implements a spell checking utility that identifies misspelled words in a text file and calculates the percentage of correctly spelled words.
+Methods have all been moved to FinalModelCorrect.ipynb

 ## Getting Started